 Keyword Strategy: key takeaways

 Keyword strategy is something that can feel overwhelming at first.
 But like any new skill, it is 100% learnable, with practice.
-Using keywords well is a good strategy for you to get the most out of your blogging efforts.
+Understanding where to put keywords for SEO is a good strategy for you to get the most out of your blogging efforts.
 It is one piece of the puzzle, but it is not a substitute for good content.